bollu/bollu.github.io/README.md

 - [Shelly Kegan: death, 24.
 Suicide, Part 1](https://www.youtube.com/watch?v=MajfZIyHP8U&list=PLEA18FAF1AD9047B0&index=24)

-# Sam harris and jordan peterson: Vancouver 1 (WIP)
+# Sam harris and jordan peterson: Vancouver 1 (TODO)

 > Is there a difference between religious and non-religious totalitarian states?
 > Yes, dogma is the commonality.
 In the case of stalin / north korea, they